SameerSondhi/Simple-Web-App/README.md

-# Simple Web App Incorporating Thymeleaf Templates
+# Simple Web App with implementation of Thymeleaf templates